dominodatalab/domino-code-assist-docs/docs/install.md

 ---

 <div class="sticky-banner sticky-banner-warning">
-    The Low Code Assistant (LCA) is automatically installed in Domino version 5.5 and above.
+    LCA is automatically installed in Domino version 5.5 and above.
 </div>

 # Installation